 Our assistance is needed to guide them and provide that support that they really need to overcome barriers, including language barriers, health literacy, and just overall support that many patients don’t have in our community and catchment area.
 There is a huge gap between patient and provider, community members and research, and patient navigators help bridge that gap.

-Paola Torres, Patient Navigator at UI Cancer Center
+Paola Torres, Patient Navigator at University of Illinois Cancer Center

 You have to treat each patient as a special case because you never know what somebody may be dealing with.
 We are in the middle — we talk to providers, we talk to the providers’ staff, and we also talk to patients.

-Barbara Williams, Patient Navigator at UI Cancer Center
+Barbara Williams, Patient Navigator at University of Illinois Cancer Center

 Support from Social Workers

-The Role of Social Workers at UI Cancer Center
+The Role of Social Workers at the Cancer Center

 A social worker can support you during cancer care by: